WilliamSCUT/Yolov8-Segnmentation/README.md

 You can dynamically adjust parameters such as epochs according to the size and complexity of the data set, or modify the data path to your own data path.

+### Model Testing
+To test the segnmentation model trained above, run:

+    yolo test_v8.py

+You can specify the model path by changing ``model_path`` in this py file.